kvasdopil/play3d/README.md

 - **Intelligent caching** - Stores generated images and models in IndexedDB for instant reuse
 - **Global prompt input** - Start typing anywhere to create new models
 - **Inline prompt editing** - Edit the prompt directly in the modal and regenerate the image in-place
-- **Background progress indicator** - Bottom-left status button with spinner, thumbnail, and prompt while 3D is generating
+- **Background progress indicator** - Bottom-left status button with spinner, thumbnail, prompt, and real-time progress percentage while 3D is generating
 - **Provider selection** - Choose Synexa or Tripo in the Prompt Modal when generating 3D
+- **Secure API handling** - All API keys stored server-side in environment variables

 ### 🎨 3D Viewport